-The latest smartphones are some of the most powerful devices we’ve ever wielded in our hands, and augmented reality (AR) and virtual realty (VR) are now available to everyone where previously only reserved for those with the most expensive computer systems.
+The latest smartphones are some of the most powerful devices we’ve ever wielded in our hands, and augmented reality (AR) and virtual reality (VR) are now available to everyone were previously only reserved for those with the most expensive computer systems.
 Marketers are now leveraging AR and VR to give consumers experiences they will remember.
 From virtual tours to the lucrative Pokemon Go App and other real world experiences such as the augmented reality treasure hunts and trails – virtual reality creates a memorable experience that can be enjoyed by adults and children alike.

 Know your platform

 While many videos are shot once and reused across multiple platforms there are a number of features and peculiarities to take advantage of across certain platforms.
-YouTube advertisements may be skippable after 5 seconds – some marketers attempts to share their message in this time while others attempts to capture your attention and make you less likely to skip.
+YouTube advertisements may be skippable after 5 seconds – some marketers attempt to share their message in this time while others attempt to capture your attention and make you less likely to skip.
 Facebook, Twitter and Instagram will all autoplay your videos but they may be muted – subtitles or prompts to ask a user to use sound can help increase viewership and engagement.
-Investing time creating different video marketing campaigns for different platforms can really pay off if exeuted correctly.
+Investing time creating different video marketing campaigns for different platforms can really pay off if executed correctly.

 6 out of 10 people would rather watch video online according to Google and Insivia found that Mobile video consumption rises by 100% every year.
 Video marketing and advertising is only going to get bigger, and if your business hasn’t already launched their first video marketing campaign now is the time to start.